 The Baylor University School of Social Work is emerging nationally as a leader in social work education that merges Baylor's distinctive Christian heritage with professional skills and knowledge.
 Its mission and concepts incorporate a Christian worldview with professional standards.
 The school impacts the social work profession through undergraduate and graduate education of its students, original research by its faculty, publication in top-rated peer journals, leadership roles in national social work organizations, collaborative efforts with denominational entities and social justice initiatives.
 The mission of the school is to prepare students in a Christian context for worldwide service and leadership.

-Visit the website for more information on the Baylor School of Social Work.
+for more information on the Baylor School of Social Work.